jenlu33/puppr_project/README.md

 # puppr
 ![alt-text](readme_images/Puppr.png)

 Puppr is an image hosting site inspired by Flickr.
-It is build using the following technologies:
+It is built using the following technologies:

 * Backend: Ruby on Rails with PostgreSQL database
 * Frontend: React.js with Redux